 Tunisians tend to have a sense of solidarity with the Palestinian people because they are fellow Arabs and Muslims.
 When you are in Tunisia, there is almost certainly nothing good that will come from you bringing up the topic of Israel-Palestine or sharing your opinion.

 It’s Westernized – to an Extent

 Tunisia, and especially Tunis and the whole Northern East region, contains strong elements of Western culture and French is widely spoken.
 However, it still has its own fundamentally Arab-Muslim culture, which is especially strong when you venture out of the main cities and into the peripheries.

 Many aspects of Western etiquette don’t exist though, such as waiting in line in an orderly fashion or waiting for people to get off trains before barging on.

 Another cultural idiosyncrasy is the staring.
-Israelis, from grandmothers to teenage boys, stare – a lot – and even if you catch them and exchange eye contact, chances are they will continue.
+Tunisians, from grandmothers to teenage boys, stare – a lot – and even if you catch them and exchange eye contact, chances are they will continue.
 Try not to feel self-conscious.

 Tunisia, Arab’s Most Secular Country

 Tunisia is a mix of secularism and religion.
 The Tunisian society is a fascinating mix of religion and secularism.
 Islam holds an institutionalized influence over various aspects of Tunisian life.

 However, despite its significant tussle with religious elements, secularism and liberalism dominate in Tunisia.

 Tunisians, are highly affectionate and expressive, much more so than people tend to be in the Western countries.
 Women greet each other with Hoby, Habibe (my love), while hugs, kisses, and endless endearments such as Hyety (my life) and Rouhy (my soul), are generously handed out.